§ 44-34-2. Assessment Valuation Proration Abatement and cancellation Exemptions from tax.

 (a) Except as provided in this section, the tax assessors of each city and town shall assess and levy in each calendar year on every vehicle and trailer registered under chapter 3 of title 31, for the privilege of the registration, an excise measured by its value, as subsequently defined and determined.
 For the purpose of this excise, the uniform value of each vehicle shall be determined in accordance with the regulations of the vehicle value commission.
-Any vehicle which is more than twenty-five (25) years old, whether or not the vehicle is an antique motor car as defined in § 31-1-3(a), shall be deemed to possess an average retail value of five hundred dollars ($500).
-Any vehicle more than twenty-five (25) years old on June 16, 1987, whether or not the vehicle is an antique motor car as defined in § 31-1-3(a), shall be deemed to have an average retail value of five hundred dollars ($500) or its actual retail value whichever is less.
-The minimum excise tax on any vehicle, if registered to the same owner for a full year or portion of the year, shall not be less than five dollars ($5.00) unless the registration is transferred to one or more additional vehicles or trailers, in which case the minimum or combined excise taxes shall not be less than five dollars ($5.00).
-Beginning in fiscal year 2001, the assessor may, but is not required to, issue minimum tax bills as authorized by this section or any general or public law.
-Beginning in fiscal year 2002 and thereafter, the assessor shall not issue minimum tax bills, notwithstanding any general or public law to the contrary.
+Any vehicle that is more than fifteen (15) years old, whether or not the vehicle is an antique motor car as defined in § 31-1-3(a), shall be deemed to possess an average retail value of five hundred dollars ($500).
 The assessor may waive the excise tax on any vehicle where the annual levy would be less than five dollars ($5.00).
 The state shall not provide reimbursement for any waiver.

 (b) Vehicle and trailer excises shall be prorated over the calendar year prior to the year in which the excises are levied and billed, that year being referred to as the calendar year of proration.